RingCanary/mpy-rpi-pico-w-simple-weather-client/README.md

 - **GP5 LED**:
   - In test-1.py: Blinks once for each network found (0.2s on, 0.2s off per blink)
   - In test-2.py: Turns on while sending data to Google Sheets, blinks 3 times after successful reading

-## Troubleshooting

-### No Serial Output
-- Verify you're using the correct serial port
-- Ensure the baud rate is set to 115200
-- Check USB connections

-### LEDs Not Working
-- Verify the GP5 LED is connected correctly with a resistor to ground
-- Ensure you're using the Pico W (not the regular Pico) as the code uses the Wi-Fi module

-### Script Not Found
-- Use `rshell ls /pyboard` to confirm the file was uploaded correctly
-- Check for typos in the filename when using `exec(open())`

-### Wi-Fi Not Scanning
-- Ensure you're using the Pico W (not the regular Pico)
-- Verify the MicroPython firmware is specifically for the Pico W

-### Incorrect Temperature Readings
-- The internal temperature sensor is not calibrated for high precision
-- Readings may vary by a few degrees from actual temperature
-- The chip temperature will be higher than ambient temperature

 ## Next Steps
 - Add external sensors for more accurate environmental monitoring